elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-burial-practices-of-the-beaker-people-and-corded-ware-people-differ-from-other-contemporary-cultures.md

 url: /learn/history-of-the-world/questions/how-did-the-burial-practices-of-the-beaker-people-and-corded-ware-people-differ-from-other-contemporary-cultures
 score: 9.0
 related_article1:
-    id: 160391
+    id: 159913
-    title: How did geography influence the cultural development and migration patterns of the Celts?
+    title: >-
+        What contributions did Hecataeus of Miletus and Herodotus make to the early mentions of Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-geography-influence-the-cultural-development-and-migration-patterns-of-the-celts
+    url: /learn/history-of-the-world/questions/what-contributions-did-hecataeus-of-miletus-and-herodotus-make-to-the-early-mentions-of-celts
 related_article2:
-    id: 160383
+    id: 160182
+    title: >-
-    title: What were the typical clothing and dining habits in Celtic daily life?
+        What were the distinctive physical and behavioral traits of the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-typical-clothing-and-dining-habits-in-celtic-daily-life
+    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
 related_article3:
-    id: 160373
+    id: 159909
+    title: >-
-    title: How did the Halstatt Culture transition into the La Tène Culture?
+        What are the defining decorative styles of La Tène Culture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-halstatt-culture-transition-into-the-la-tne-culture
+    url: /learn/history-of-the-world/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
 related_article4:
-    id: 159923
+    id: 159896
+    title: >-
-    title: What were the key trading centers in Celtic trade networks?
+        What were the key trading centers in Celtic trade networks?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-were-the-key-trading-centers-in-celtic-trade-networks
 related_article5:
-    id: 160373
+    id: 159871
-    title: How did the Halstatt Culture transition into the La Tène Culture?
+    title: >-
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-halstatt-culture-transition-into-the-la-tne-culture
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 ---

 &nbsp;